oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Git Large File Storage (LFS) replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while  storing the file contents on a remote server like GitHub.com

-**URL**
+**More Information**

 https://git-lfs.github.com